argonautproject/data-query/pages/_includes/argo-careteam-summary.md

 #### Complete Summary of the Mandatory Requirements

 1. One reference to a patient in `CareTeam.subject`
-1. A fixed `CareTeam.status` = "active"
+1. A status code in `CareTeam.status` which has a [required](http://hl7.org/fhir/terminologies.html#required) binding to the [CarePlanStatus] value set.
-1. One category in `Careplan.category` which must have:
+1. A category in `Careplan.category` which must have:
 -    a fixed `Careplan.category.coding.system` = "[http://argonaut.hl7.org/]"
 -    a fixed `Careplan.category.coding.code` = "careteam"
 1. One participant role for each careteam member in